 Thanks to the recent PR debacles with LastPass, I decided I needed to look for a new password manager solution.
+(And the recent data breach clinched it.)
 I’ve looked at several good options, but in the end, the answer was pretty obvious: Bitwarden.
 I haven’t fully switched myself, but I wanted to test drive it for my audience (aka you).

 I often recommend avoiding free products because in many cases that makes you (or more specifically, your data) the product.
 The main exception to this is when the company has a viable business model that doesn’t rely on selling your data.
 In this case, Bitwarden has premium and business tiers that charge money.
 So, Bitwarden meets all the criteria.

 Bitwarden has a couple other important bonuses.
 First, it’s completely open source.
 Theoretically, this would mean that it’s security and privacy claims can be vetted by anyone.
 Second, Bitwarden is subjecting itself independent third party security audits.
 Finally, it’s compliant with top privacy standards like GDPR, HIPAA and CCPA.

 All that said, 1Password is a solid solution and probably more feature-rich and polished than Bitwarden.
 But 1Password has no free option and it’s not open source (though they have submitted to security audits).